 Depress and Heart disease

 Researchers have revealed that depression and heart disease go hand in hand.
 In addition, each one of them can lead to another.
 It is quite common for people to be depressed after a cardiac procedure or surgery, heart attack, or even a diagnosis of heart disease.
 On the other hand, it has also been revealed that people suffering from depression are more likely to suffer from a heart attack in comparison to those who are free of all sorts of heart diseases.

 Define some common Depression symptoms

-Depression symptoms are known to vary from person to person, and may last for weeks, months, and even years.
+Depression symptoms are known to vary from person to person and may last for weeks, months, and even years.
 The severity of the symptoms is also known to vary from case to case and over time.
 Few people may experience many symptoms, whereas some may just have few.
-However, it must be mentioned that the symptoms may even be a part of a person’s life, but the more are the number of the symptoms, the longer they last, and the stronger is their intensity, the more chances are that one’s dealing with depression.
+However, it must be mentioned that the symptoms may even be a part of a person’s life, but the more is the number of the symptoms, the longer they last, and the stronger is their intensity, the more chances are that one’s dealing with depression.
 Below is a list of some of the common depression symptoms.

 • Feelings of pessimism and hopelessness – Feeling of helplessness plagues the sufferer, and he tends to believe nothing can be done to improve the situation.